Puppy

 Apply

 Contact me if you have any questions about how to reserve one of my Shih Tzu puppies for sale.
-If you would like to own a Shih Tzu puppy from my responsible breeding program please complete the application by clicking here in order to be redirected to the GoodDog Application Link.
-Or if you prefer not to use GoodDog, you may fill out the application by clicking here.
+If you would like to own a Shih Tzu puppy from my responsible breeding program please complete my Google application by clicking here.
 Make sure to text or call me at (480) 645-5553 if you don’t hear back from me within 2 business days of filling out the application.
-I almost always respond within a day unless I somehow don’t receive the application.
-This is why it is important to follow up with me after submitting the document.
+I almost always respond within two business days.
+This is why following up with me after submitting the document is important.

 2